USS John Rodgers (DD-574): 1945

 John Rodgers departed the Philippines 30 October for Mare Island Naval Shipyard, California, and a badly needed overhaul.
 In early January 1945, the destroyer sailed west to join Admiral Raymond Spruance's Task Force 58 (TF 58) on 7 February for carrier aircraft strikes on the Japanese homeland beginning 16 February.
 She sailed to the Bonin Islands to screen the carrier task force covering the invasion of Iwo Jima on 19 February, gaining a forward base for B-29 Superfortresses.

 Following Iwo Jima, she resumed duty with the fast carrier task force raiding Japan while awaiting the invasion of Okinawa, the last major amphibious operation of the Pacific campaign.
 John Rodgers operated with the carriers as they bombed Japan and Okinawa.
 She screened the first assault on 1 April, protecting the carriers, and claiming two kamikazes shot down.
 She remained in the area supporting operations until Okinawa was secure on 21 June.

 As the war closed, John Rodgers screened the 3rd Fleet during almost continuous raids on Japan.
 As the Flagship of Destroyer Squadron, 25 (DesRon 25) since September 1943, the USS John Rodgers led DesRon 25 in late July on the Suruga Wan anti-shipping sweep and approached within 1½ miles of the Japanese shoreline.
 Admiral William Halsey congratulated the division commander "Loud applause to you and your boys for a well-planned sweep conducted in the best destroyer tradition.
 You have been enrolled on the emperor's blacklist."

 Following the atomic bombing of Hiroshima and Nagasaki and the subsequent collapse of Japan, the destroyer screened transports carrying occupation troops into Tokyo Bay on 6 September.
-The entry into Tokyo was a fitting climax for John Rodgers who had fought in almost every major offensive campaign of the Pacific war without losing a single man.
+The entry into Tokyo was a fitting climax for John Rodgers who had fought in almost every major offensive campaign of the Pacific War without losing a single man.

 She sailed for home and arrived Boston, Massachusetts on 17 October.
 She moved to Charleston, South Carolina on 3 November, decommissioned there on 25 May 1946, and entered the Atlantic Reserve Fleet.
 She was moved to Philadelphia in 1954, and Orange, Texas, in 1968.

 Mexican Navy

 The ship was sold as-is to Mexico 19 Aug 1970.
 She served in the Mexican Navy as ARM Cuitláhuac (E 01), named after Cuitláhuac (?-1520), the second-to-last Aztec emperor of Mexico.
-Cuitláhuac was retired by the Mexican Navy on the 16 July 2001, bringing to an end the 60-year service history of the Fletcher-class ships.
+Cuitláhuac was retired by the Mexican Navy on 16 July 2001, bringing to an end the 60-year service history of the Fletcher-class ships.